-Traveling abroad isn’t cheap, right?
-It could be cheaper than you think.
-With the right know-how, you can easily travel and volunteer abroad on the cheap, while also doing something meaningful.
-As the world’s most trusted and affordable volunteer travel organization, International Volunteer HQ offers cheap volunteer abroad programs to allow you to experience just that.
+Want to see the world and do something meaningful with your travel?
+Traveling on a tight budget?
+With the right know-how, you can easily volunteer abroad on the cheap and use your travel as a force for good.
+As the world’s most trusted and affordable volunteer travel organization, International Volunteer HQ offers cheap volunteer abroad programs that allow you to experience just that.
 These programs are not just easy on your wallet, they offer an immersive cultural experience from an award-winning organization, that deliver real value for money.

 What’s covered in the cost of an IVHQ program?

-Affordable Program Fees go directly to your host community, covering your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
+IVHQ’s affordable Program Fees go directly to your host community, covering your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
 Apart from your flights, everything is organized for you and covered by the cost of your Program Fee, making it super easy to budget for your trip.

-A Registration Fee beginning at $299 applies to each program and acts as a deposit to secure your place and cover all aspects of your pre-departure support.
+The Registration Fee starting from $329 applies to each program and acts as a deposit to secure your place and cover all aspects of your pre-departure support.
 This support is comprehensive and fully prepares you for your upcoming volunteer trip.
 Not only do we connect you with meaningful, community-run volunteer projects, but provide you with a step-by-step checklist to help you get everything in order in a timely fashion before you go.

 You can also make free changes to your dates, volunteer program or destination up to 14 days before your start date, providing the ultimate flexibility!

-The following programs are all over the world and include a range of volunteer projects such as Teaching, Childcare, Medical, Sports Education, Animal Care, Environmental Conservation, Construction and much, much more.
-The prices you see are the fees for one week in US dollars, and volunteers wanting to do longer will find costs increase differently - the cheapest one week program may not be the cheapest four week program, and so on.
-You can compare and contrast Program Fees based on the length of your trip here using the handy IVHQ Wishlist tool.
+The volunteer programs featured in this list are based over the world and include a diverse range of volunteer projects such as Teaching, Childcare, Medical, Sports Education, Animal Care, Environmental Conservation, Construction and much, much more.
+The longer you stay, the cheaper the per day cost so keep this in mind when you’re building your budget.
+If you already know what kind of project you want to join, you can easily compare and contrast Program Fees based on the length of your trip here using the handy IVHQ Wishlist tool.

 Many popular activities in Nepal are outdoors or in the mountains, and as a result it can be a very cheap place for adventure travelers.
 Having said that, Nepal has introduced fees on a few things that weren’t there in the past - things like entrance fees, national park fees and permits.
 These won’t bust your budget on their own but they are costs worth considering.
 At the same time, food, water and other essentials are cheap enough that volunteers in Nepal generally budget around $20 a week in spending money.